inferless/Smaug-72B/README.md

-# Codellama - 7b with AWQ
+# Smaug-72B
-Code Llama is a collection of pretrained and fine-tuned generative text models ranging in scale from 7 billion to 34 billion parameters.
-This is the repository for the 7B Python specialist version.
-This model is designed for general code synthesis and understanding.
+Smaug-72B - which is a current topper of the Hugging Face LLM leaderboard and it’s the first model with an average score of 80.
+Smaug-72B is finetuned directly from moreh/MoMo-72B-lora-1.8.7-DPO and is ultimately based on Qwen-72B.

 ---
 ## Prerequisites